-If you have Qualifying Service of less than three months, you will be given a refund of your contributions less tax.
+If you have Qualifying Service of less than three months, you will be given a refund of your contributions less tax and your share of the cost to contract you back into the Additional State Pension, if applicable (equal to the National Insurance savings you received whilst you were an Active Member).

-If you have Qualifying Service of at least three months but less than two years', you will be given the option to transfer your benefits to another registered pension scheme.
+If you have Qualifying Service of at least three months but less than two years', you will be given the option to transfer your benefits to another registered pension arrangement.
 Alternatively, you can take a refund of your contributions less the deductions described above.
 If you do not choose to transfer within three months of your options being sent to you, a refund less deductions will be paid to you.